Other information

 The Group as lessee

 Uzin Utz is mainly active as a lessee.
-Leasing contracts are mainly concluded for real estate, motor vehicles and e-bikes.
+Leasing contracts are mainly concluded for trucks, cars, land and buildings.
 The terms of the contracts vary depending on the company.
-As at December 31, 2023, leases for motor vehicles were concluded for a term of between one and six years.
-The term of real estate leases also varies depending on the company from which the lease was concluded.
-The terms are between three and 34 years.
-Leases for e-bikes running as at December 31, 2023 were concluded for a term of between two and three years.
+As at December 31, 2024, leases for motor vehicles were concluded for a term of between one and six years.
+The term of leases for real estate also varies depending on the company from which the lease was concluded.
+The terms range from five months to 34 years.
+Leases for e-bikes running as at December 31, 2024 were concluded for a term of between two and four years.

-In the case of some properties, contracts have been concluded for an indefinite period, which can be terminated with notice periods of between two and six months.
+For some properties, contracts have been concluded for an indefinite term, which can be terminated with notice periods of up to six months.
 In some cases, the notice period is tied to a specific date, meaning that termination is only possible, for example, if notice is given at least six months before the end of the year.
-In determining the term of these contracts, the Company considers how certain it is that the termination option will be exercised at a certain time in the future.
-The decisive factors for the assessment are all factors that result in an economic incentive to use a termination option.
-The same applies to the renewal options to which the Uzin Utz Group is entitled under some lease agreements for real estate.
-When determining the lease term, consideration is given to whether factors exist that make the use of the extension option attractive.
-For the determination of the lease term, the annual planning is also taken into account, the planning horizon of which is five years throughout the Group.
+When determining the term of these contracts, it is weighed up how certain it is that the termination option will be exercised at a certain point in the future.
+All factors that give rise to an economic incentive to exercise a termination option are decisive for the assessment.
+The same applies to the extension options to which the Uzin Utz Group is entitled under some lease agreements for real estate.

-The following amounts were recognized in the statement of comprehensive income in accordance with IFRS 16:
+The following values were recognized in the statement of comprehensive income in connection with IFRS 16:

 (in KEUR) | ||||